Why Is My Criminal Case Taking So Long? When to Worry and When to Wait

 Motion practice takes time.
 Your attorney files a motion.
 The prosecution responds.
 Your attorney replies.
 The judge schedules a hearing.
 The hearing gets continued.
 The judge takes it under advisement.
 Then rules.

-A single suppression motion can take 3-6 months from filing to ruling.
+A single suppression motion can take several months from filing to ruling.

-How to tell it's legitimate: Check the court docket.
+But the key word is "active."
+Check the court docket.
 Are there actual filings?
 Is there motion activity?
-If yes, the case is moving — just slowly.
+If yes, the case is moving, just slowly.

 4. Court backlog

-Post-COVID, many courts have massive backlogs.
-Cases that would have resolved in 6 months now take 12-18 months simply because the court doesn't have enough trial dates, hearing slots, or judicial resources.
+Post-COVID, many courts have massive backlogs (National Center for State Courts, court backlog data).
+Cases that would have resolved in months can now take significantly longer simply because the court doesn't have enough trial dates, hearing slots, or judicial resources.

-How to tell it's the court's fault: Ask your attorney: "Is the delay coming from our side, the prosecution's side, or the court's scheduling?"
+But the backlog should not be a blanket excuse for inaction.
+Ask your attorney: "Is the delay coming from our side, the prosecution's side, or the court's scheduling?"
 If it's court scheduling, that's out of everyone's control.
+If it's "our side," you need specifics.

 5. Expert retention and analysis